 A pulse oximeter is distributed either as a tiny device with a clip for finger or a toe or as a smallholding device with a wire sensor that can be attached or placed on the toe, finger or earlobe.
 The small model is cheaper and more comfortable for home use.
 Light rays from the unit penetrate the finger or toe through the blood to calculate the oxygen.

 The light beams are "interpret" to measure the percentage from the blood which carries oxygen.
 This also lets you monitor the heart rate, as like the smart band that monitors heart rate.
-To ensure that the oximeter reads accurately, calculate the heartbeat for a minute and estimate the number on the oximeter to the pulse number you calculated.
+To ensure that the oximeter reads accurately, calculate the heartbeat for a minute, and estimate the number on the oximeter to the pulse number you calculated.
 When they are identical, then you will get a good signal.

 First, you should locate the SpO2 values.
 This result can be identified on the pulse oximeter's electronic readings and will be presented as a percentage, usually within 90 and 100 percent.
 The exact position can vary based on the type of oximeter that is used.
 Certain pulse oximeters might also have a label indicating signal strength, which is a representation of the signal intensity produced by the sensor.

 After that, you must find the pulse rate.
 In addition to oxygen saturation, pulse oximeters usually calculate a patient's heart rate.
 The heartbeat is expressed as a number with two or three digits, usually within 60 and 100 in adults and higher in children and infants.
 Baby heart monitors are used to measure the upcoming baby's heart rate.
 That is often displayed in connection with a heart pattern or BPM letters that refer to beats per minute.

 You should also find any other indicators on the monitor.
 Many pulse oximeters often present an ECG and a plethysmograph of a patient.
 The ECG, that monitors the electrical activity produced by the heart when beating, could be used to control cardiac function and to determine arrhythmias.
 In comparison, a plethysmograph indicates the variations in the level of oxygen in the blood that happens with each heartbeat.
 These pulse oximeters are not commonly available for domestic use.

-You have to ensure that enough blood flows to the arm and the finger is wearing the device to have the best reading from the oximeter.
+Unlike reading a thermometer, you have to ensure that enough blood flows to the arm and the finger is wearing the device to have the best reading from the oximeter.
 Moreover, the strongest readings are obtained when your hand is relaxed, warm, and placed below your heart's level.
 If you smoke the results on the oximeter can be higher than the real oxygen saturation.
 That's because smoking raises the levels of carbon monoxide in your bloodstream, and the oximeter can not determine the differences between the oxygen and carbon monoxide.
 If you smoke, consult your healthcare professional on how to read a pulse oximeter results.
 Try to avoid smoking by taking the help of an acupressure smoking patch.

 Besides the unreliable readings mentioned above, you can often get irregular readings from your oximeter because the oximeter sensor is not working properly.
 You should carry your oximeter to the clinic of your medical provider for accuracy tests.